RRZE-HPC/pmbs2020-paper-artifact/README.md

 * Tilo Wettig, University of Regensburg, tilo.wettig@ur.de

 ## A.1 Abstract
-The A64FX CPU powers the current #1 supercomputer in the Top500 list.
+The A64FX CPU powers the current #1 supercomputer on the Top500 list.
 Although it is a traditional cache-based multicore processor, its peak performance and memory bandwidth rival accelerator devices.
-Code for such a new architecture requires a good grasp of its performance features as a basis for performance models.
-In this paper we construct the Execution-Cache-Memory (ECM) performance model for the A64FX processor in the FX700 supercomputer and validate it using streaming benchmarks.
-Applying the model to sparse matrix-vector multiplication (SpMV), we motivate why the CSR matrix storage format is inappropriate and how the SELL-C-σ format with suitable code optimizations can achieve bandwidth saturation with SpMV.
+Generating efficient code for such a new architecture requires a good understanding of its performance features.
+Using these features, we construct the Execution-Cache-Memory (ECM) performance model for the A64FX processor in the FX700 supercomputer and validate it using streaming loops.
+We also identify architectural peculiarities and derive optimization hints.
+Applying the ECM model to sparse matrix-vector multiplication (SpMV), we motivate why the CRS matrix storage format is inappropriate and how the SELL-C-σ format with suitable code optimizations can achieve bandwidth saturation for SpMV.

 ## A.2 Description